-Unhealthy Orchids have symptoms of insect and disease including discoloration (yellowing or browning), yellow, brown spots, or yellow spots, wet spots or areas, limp or soft leaves, unnatural torn leaves, webbing means it has been infested by Spider mites and rotting roots.
+Unhealthy Orchids have symptoms of insect and disease including discoloration (yellowing or browning), yellow, brown spots, or yellow spots, wet spots or areas, limp or soft leaves, unnatural torn leaves, webbing means it has been infested by Spider mites, and rotting roots.

 1. Mature plant

 Select a mature plant because younger plants are fussier.
-Young plants or seedlings would take you many years to care before they bloom.
+Young plants or seedlings would take you many years to care for before they bloom.